kubedb/docs/docs/guides/postgres/monitoring/using-builtin-prometheus.md

 Here,

-- `spec.monitor.agent: prometheus.io/builtin` specifies that we are going to monitor this server using builtin Prometheus scrapper.
+- `spec.monitor.agent: prometheus.io/builtin` specifies that we are going to monitor this server using builtin Prometheus scraper.

 Let's create the PostgreSQL crd we have shown above.